bersler/OpenLogReplicator-tutorials/Docker-images/README.md

-This script creates Docker images.
+# Docker images creation scripts

-1. Oracle XE 21.3 image
+## Oracle XE 21.3 image

-Image name is: oracle/database:21.3.0-xe
+Image name is: `oracle/database:21.3.0-xe`

 Run:

     ./oracle_database_21.3.0-xe.sh

-2. OpenLogReplicator image
+## OpenLogReplicator image

-Image name is: bersler/openlogreplicator:tutorial
+Image name is: `bersler/openlogreplicator:tutorial`

+The name `tutorial` is used here to distinguish from other OpenLogReplicator images which might be used on the same host for other purposes.

 Run: